-Fall 2022
+Fall 2024

-Both sections meet on Zoom at N hour (W 3:00pm—5:30pm).
+The course meets on Zoom at N hour (W 3:00pm—5:30pm).
 Attendance is required.

 Welcome

 This online synchronous course explores advanced topics and highlights current research in computer security and privacy.
+Topics include applications security, applied cryptography, cloud security, operating systems security, software security, web security, usable security, and vulnerabilities and defenses in cyber physical systems (e.g., automotive, medical, and industrial control devices).
 Recent research papers will be presented and discussed.
 Also, projects will provide an opportunity for creative work.
-Class attendance is required and active participation in class discussions is essential.
-The course has two sections, each with a different focus and prerequisites.
-Instructor permission is required to register.
-The course can be used toward satisfying the capstone requirement for the ScB degree in Computer Science.
+Class attendance is required, and active participation in class discussions is essential.
+The course can be used to satisfy the capstone requirement for the ScB degree in Computer Science.

 Instructor permission is required to register for the course.